The Best and Quickest Handwriting Warm Up Exercises

 Pencils are such an easy and convenient way to practice dexterity and in-hand manipulation skills.
 They’re always handy and they’re a great warm-up exercise for writing.

-I’ll often have kids practice quick pencil exercises to get the fingers moving during our occupational therapy sessions.
+I’ll often have kids practice quick pencil exercises.
+This gets the fingers moving during our occupational therapy sessions.
 I’ve had a few tell me that they practice these on their own when listening to the teacher in the classroom!

-It’s important to have kids hold the pencil out in the air above the top of the desk or table so that they’re not tempted to use the table to help with the exercises.
+It’s important to have kids hold the pencil out in the air above the top of the desk or table.
+This way, they’re not tempted to use the table to help with the exercises.
 Sometimes I also have them hold their other hand behind their back so it’s not tempted to help move the pencil.

 They practice these three movements with the pencil in one hand (check out the image for visual directions):